Post Hole Concrete Calculator — ft, bags, cost

 Post size — nominal sizes use actual lumber dimensions (4×4 = 3.5"×3.5", 6×6 = 5.5"×5.5").

-Hole diameter — should be 3× the post width minimum per IRC.
+Hole diameter — 3× the post width is the IRC rule of thumb for lateral bearing.

 Saved Calculations